Understanding CMD and ENTRYPOINT Differences in Docker

 cmd-demo

 Once you run the container, it prints Hello World and exists as you can see in the above image.
-This is so because no command line arguments were passed and hence default CMD instruction were executed.
+This is so because no command line arguments were passed and hence default CMD instructions were executed.
 However, if you add an argument while starting a container, it overrides the CMD instructions given in Dockerfile.
 To override the default CMD instructions, execute the following commands:

 docker run cmd-instructions echo "message changed"